Skip to content

 4. Restart Gemini CLI.
 The rhino server should appear when you list MCP servers from inside a session.

 Pick the Rhino version by changing the --default-version arg.
-Use 8 for Rhino 8, 9 for Rhino 9 WIP.
+Use 8 for Rhino 8, 9 for Rhino 9 WIP/BETA.

 Try it out